 Exemplar potential drug-drug interactions for Minimum Information Model and Decision Trees

-The task force developed, as digital documents, 14 PDDI decision trees to be used for demonstrating the minimum information model.
-The PDDI decision trees cover 15 different situations identified by the task force as potentially affecting the search and syntheses of PDDI information.
+The Task Force developed documents providing 14 PDDI decision trees to be used for demonstrating the minimum information model.
+The PDDI decision trees cover 15 different situations identified by the Task Force as potentially affecting the search and synthesis of PDDI information.
 The potential interactions and the information situations they were selected for are listed in Table XX.

-Table XX: Exemplar potential drug-drug interactions for which the task force developed comprehensive decision trees.
+Table XX: Exemplar potential drug-drug interactions for which the Task Force developed comprehensive decision trees.